Porsche photography for beginners

 Of course you need to be a bit lucky with the weather circumstances on a photo session like this.
 And we were, in the preamble to storm Ciara.
 Now that’s what I call a dramatic sky!

-But probably the best subjects to photograph about a Porsche are the details, and in particular the elegantly designed head and rear lights.
+But probably the best subjects to photograph about a Porsche are the details.
+In particular the elegantly designed head and rear lights.

 Of course I can tell you now about the Macan’s driving behavior, roadability and accessories.
 Or I can try to make an impression with terms such as acceleration, pneumatic suspension and feedback.
 But, as said, I am a total layman so I leave that to Robin.
 His article, with many more photos, can be read here (in Dutch).